 Payroll figures are also necessary for tax purposes, both for business year-end income tax filing and for quarterly and annual payroll tax reporting.
 Keeping this information organized and easily accessible for future reporting or delivery to an accounting professional can take additional time each period.

 Even after the payroll figures are organized and recorded, there are still additional payroll tax responsibilities each quarter and at the end of each fiscal year.
-Business owners or designated administrators must carefully calculate and complete a quarterly payroll tax form to prove that the proper amount of payroll tax has been withheld.
+Business owners or designated administrators must calculate amounts and complete a quarterly payroll tax form to show that the proper amount of payroll tax has been withheld.
 This form must then be submitted, along with the proper amount of withheld taxes, to the IRS each quarter.

 At the end of the year, businesses must submit a year-end payroll tax statement that verifies each of the quarterly figures and calculates any remaining taxes due.
 Like individuals, businesses must also complete a yearly income tax return, and payroll figures are included as a deduction on these forms.
 When evaluated on a per-payroll period or a monthly basis, a time/cost analysis may well demonstrate the benefits of working with a payroll service provider.

 Payroll errors can be frustrating and costly to both employers and employees.
-For employees, a mistake in state tax deductions can require an unexpectedly sizable tax deduction from an employee's final paycheck of the year, at a time that coincides with the holidays.
+For employees, a mistake in state tax deductions can require an unexpectedly sizable tax deduction from an employee's final paycheck of the year, at a time that typically coincides with the holidays.
 Missed hours or improper pay rates can also inadvertently decrease an employee's pay, which may cause frustration and lasting resentment.
 These mistakes can negatively affect your employees and ultimately result in employer/employee strain.

 Reputable payroll processors bring expertise in the following areas: